 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- meet with Grampian’s senior staff to discuss progress with the business plan and any risks to the organisation;
+- meet with Grampian’s senior staff to discuss the business plan, the financial information and any risks to the organisation;

 Grampian must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: